top

 Montana Residential Alzheimer’s Care (Memory Care): Laws, Costs & Financial Help

 In Montana, assisted living facilities provide health and personal care in a residential or apartment-style setting.
 There is supervision and security 24-hours per day along with activities for residents.
-There are three different types of assisted living facilities in Montana that are classified A to C. All three must provide housing, laundry, housekeeping, recreational activities, and help with activities of daily living like eating and dressing.
+There are three different types of assisted living facilities in Montana that are classified A to C, as of 2024.
+All three must provide housing, laundry, housekeeping, recreational activities, and help with activities of daily living like eating and dressing.
 They are defined as:

 Category C homes would be considered memory care, with additional requirements including dementia-specific training for staff and appropriate design features like quiet areas with minimal distractions.

 Montana assisted living homes are regulated by the Department of Public Health and Human Services’ Quality Assurance Division.
-There are approximately 25 memory care homes in Montana.
 It is possible to find smaller, more home-like memory care options.
-For free help finding memory care to meet your family’s needs and budget, click here.

 How Much Does Memory Care Cost in Montana?